Legobox-co/Angular2-Sails-starter-pack/README.md

 > an [Angular](https://angular.io/) and [Sails](http://sailsjs.org) application

-> readme would be updated soon...talking my time to put quality content and instructions
+> readme would be updated soon...talking my time to write quality content and instructions